4 Effective Ways to Incorporate Keywords into Your Landing Pages

 Here are some best practices when it comes to using images on your landing pages:

-• Optimize your images using a tool like TinyPNG before you upload them to your landing page to ensure fast page loading speeds
+• Optimize your images using a tool like TinyPNG before you upload them to your landing page to ensure fast page load time

 Imagery is a big part of grabbing people’s attention once they arrive on your landing page.